IslandViewPTA/islandview-pta-site/content/news/2021-4-newsletter.md

 ## Staff Membership Award

-**Island View PTA is now a proud recipient of the 2020-2021 "100 percent Staff Membership Award!"**
+**Island View PTA awarded the "100 percent Staff Membership Award!"**

 Thank you to all of the ISV staff members who have joined the PTA this year!
 We'd also like to give a huge THANK YOU to the amazing community members who sponsored a staff member's membership.
-We love all of our staff members and appreciate the many amazing ways they stimulate and nurture our Eagles.
+We love all of our staff members and appreciate the many amazing ways they encourage and nurture our Eagles.
 Congratulations!!

 {{< fig src="confetti.jpg" align="center" class="max-w-xs" >}}